spatie/crawler/README.md

  - **Total Crawl Limit** (`setTotalCrawlLimit`): This limit defines the maximal count of URLs to crawl.
  - **Current Crawl Limit** (`setCurrentCrawlLimit`): This defines how many URLs are processed during the current crawl.
+ - **Total Execution Time Limit** (`setTotalExecutionTimeLimit`): This limit defines the maximal execution time of the crawl.
+ - **Current Execution Time Limit** (`setCurrentExecutionTimeLimit`): This limits the execution time of the current crawl.

-Let's take a look at some examples to clarify the difference between these two methods.
+Let's take a look at some examples to clarify the difference between `setTotalCrawlLimit` and `setCurrentCrawlLimit`.
+The difference between `setTotalExecutionTimeLimit` and `setCurrentExecutionTimeLimit` will be the same.

 ### Example 1: Using the total crawl limit